 - “Battered immigrant-qualified alien” who is a victim of abuse by your citizen or permanent resident spouse, or you are the child of a person designated as such under the Violence Against Women Act (VAWA).

 - A citizen of the Federated States of Micronesia, the Republic of the Marshall Islands, or the Republic of Palau.
 If this is the case, you may be eligible for only certain types of federal student aid:

 - Citizens of the Republic of Palau are eligible for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and Federal Work-Study.

 - Citizens of the Federal States of Micronesia and the Republic of the Marshall Islands are eligible for Federal Pell Grants only.

 Do I demonstrate financial need?

-In this case, “financial need” is defined as the difference between the cost of attendance at a school, and your Expected Family Contribution (EFC).
-Your EFC is calculated based on your FAFSA, and remains the same regardless of the cost of attendance at the school you choose.
+In this case, “financial need” is defined as the difference between the cost of attendance at a school, and your Student Aid Index (SAI).
+Your SAI is calculated based on your FAFSA, and remains the same regardless of the cost of attendance at the school you choose.

-Each individual school will calculate your aid eligibility by subtracting your EFC from the school’s cost of attendance.
+Each individual school will calculate your aid eligibility by subtracting your SAI from the school’s cost of attendance (COA).
 This is why it’s important to send your completed FAFSA to all the schools you are considering attending, as your financial aid eligibility will vary from school to school.

 Based on your demonstrated financial need, the school will create a financial aid package informing you of how much and what types of aid you can receive.